Émilie Sagée: Civil status searches

-During a trip to Dijon, Camille Flammarion seeks to obtain more information on the existence of Émilie Sagée.
+During a trip to Dijon, Camille Flammarion sought to obtain more information on the existence of Émilie Sagée.
 If she was 32 years old in 1845, she must have been born around 1813.
-He finds no Sagée family in the civil status registers, but finds the birth of an Octavie Saget (which is pronounced exactly the same in French), of unknown father, born on January 3, 1813.
-He assumes that it is the same Émilie Sagée, whose name could have been altered by the memory of Julie de Güldenstubbe and the English transcription of Robert Dale Owen, unless it might be a voluntary modification of her name to hide her illegitimacy or cover her tracks in her 18 professorships.
-Moreover, no family name as Sagée was recorded in the French civil registry between 1891 and 1990.
+He found no Sagée family in the civil status registers, but did find the birth of an Octavie Saget (which is pronounced exactly the same in French), of unknown father, born on January 3, 1813.
+He assumed that it was the same Émilie Sagée, whose name could have been altered by the memory of Julie de Güldenstubbe and the English transcription of Robert Dale Owen, or otherwise was voluntarily modified in order to hide her illegitimacy or cover her tracks in her 18 professorships.
+Moreover, no family name such as Sagée was recorded in the French civil registry between 1891 and 1990.

-The registers of the civil status of the city of Dijon report that «On January 3 at six o'clock in the morning, Marguerite Saget, aged thirty, a worker native of Orbigny, department of Haute-Marne and residing in Dijon, adult daughter, gave birth to a female child to whom she gave the first name of Octavie».
+The registers of the civil status of the city of Dijon reported that "On January 3 at six o'clock in the morning, Marguerite Saget, aged thirty, a worker native of Orbigny, department of Haute-Marne and residing in Dijon, adult daughter, gave birth to a female child to whom she gave the first name of Octavie".

 This birth certificate is the only historical clue that could authenticate the existence of Émilie Sagée (but not the story of the bilocations, only reported by Julie de Güldenstubbe).
-It is also surprising that no testimony has been reported in the 18 other jobs where she would have presented similar phenomenon.
+It is also surprising that no testimony has been reported regarding the 18 other jobs where she would have presented similar phenomena.